theparssa27/theparssa27.github.io/mechanical.md

 <h1>Stand Construction</h1>
 Prototyping with a simple 2 x 2 mini-design, a triangular stand was chosen for optimal stabilization with safety in mind.
 The last thing that we wanted was for the board to tip over in the middle of a game, potentially injuring the player especially kids.
 This design was considered for its doublesided-ness similar to the traditional Connect-Four™ game; avoiding propping up the board on a wall or laying it flat on a table.
+For the final design, black spray-painted quarter-inch plywood was used to completely reinforce the weight of our full design.
 <img src="https://github.com/theparssa27/theparssa27.github.io/blob/main/pictures/stand.png?raw=true" height="300">

 <h1>Final Design</h1>